How to Choose a Hammock

 Where are you going to locate your hammock, inside or outside?

-Cotton hammocks usually do not need to be exposed to direct sunlight for extended periods of time.
+Cotton hammocks usually do not need to be exposed to direct sunlight for extended periods.
 This can cause them to fade and lose color.
 They can be used outdoors in a shaded area, however, perhaps under a pergola or outdoor room, something that protects them from direct sunlight.

 If you want to use your hammock indoors, cotton is the right choice.